awmyhr/shell-functions/README.md

  - mk\__name_ - Creates something, typically a file or directory.
  - set\__name_ - Sets one or more variables, typically in script environment.

+Files which are not (just) functions are in CamelCase.
+These set global variables and/or execute code which may or may not have side-effects.

 ## Maintainers

 - awmyhr <awmyhr@gmail.com>